Autumn Term 1

 Poet, Poetry, Stanza, verse, simile, adjective

-- Reading and writing numbers from 1 to 20 in numerals and words.
+- Read and write numbers to at least 100 in numerals and in words.

 Later in the term, we will be focusing on: